Dobrzyń Land

 Dobrzyń Land (ziemia dobrzyńska) is a historical region in central-northern Poland.
 It lies northeast of the Vistula River, south of the Drwęca, and west of the Skrwa.
-The territory approximately corresponds with the present-day powiats of Lipno, Rypin, and half of Golub-Dobrzyń within the Kuyavian-Pomeranian Voivodeship, although it encompasses parts of other counties as well.
-Totally, it has about 3,000 km^{2} and 200,000 inhabitants.
+The territory approximately corresponds to the present-day powiats of Lipno, Rypin, and part of Golub-Dobrzyń within the Kuyavian-Pomeranian Voivodeship, although it encompasses parts of other counties as well.
+In total, it covers about 3,000 km^{2} and has 200,000 inhabitants.
 Its historic capital is Dobrzyń nad Wisłą, which gave its name to the entire region.
 Its largest town is Rypin.